GriTS: Grid table similarity metric for table structure recognition: Grid Table Similarity

-\paragraph{2D-LCS} We first note that Property \ref{item:ordering} is difficult to enforce for cells that can span multiple rows and columns.
-Instead we consider the matrix of \emph{grid cells} of a table.
-One grid cell occupies the intersection of each row and each column of a table.
+We first note that Property \ref{item:ordering} is difficult to enforce for cells that can span multiple rows and columns.
+To account for this, we instead consider the matrix of \emph{grid cells} of a table.
+Exactly one grid cell occupies the intersection of each row and each column of a table.
 Note that as a spanning cell occupies multiple grid cells, its text content logically repeats at every grid cell location that the cell spans.

 To enforce Property \ref{item:ordering} for grid cells, we consider the generalization of the longest common subsequence (LCS) problem to two dimensions, which is called the two-dimensional largest (or longest) common substructure (2D-LCS) problem \cite{amir2008generalized}.
 Let $\mathbf{M}[R, C]$ be a matrix with $R = [r_1,\dots,r_m]$ representing its rows and $C = [c_1,\dots,c_n]$ representing its columns.
 Let $R'\mid R$ be a subsequence of rows of $R$, and $C'\mid C$ be a subsequence of columns of $C$.
 Then a substructure $\mathbf{M'}\mid\mathbf{M}$ is such that,